AlessandraPettinato/AlessandraPettinato/README.md

    ---

 <div align="center">
-You can find some personal projects on my
+:globe_with_meridians: You can find some personal projects on my

   <a href="https://alessandrapettinato.netlify.app/"><p>Portfolio</p></a>
 </div>